McMoes/Crypto-Ticker/README.md

 # McMoe's Crypto-Ticker

 The Crypto-Ticker is a micropython project, to track your cryptocurrency investments via physical led displays.
 This project is tested with an esp32 NodeMCU (Firmware = esp32-idf4-20200902-v1.13) connected to MAX7219 display 8 x (8 x 8 Pixel).
 If you use more or less than 8 Max7219 elements, you have to modify the code accordingly.
 We used Max7219 library from Mike Causer for communication between the esp board and the displays.
+Please keep in mind that the esp32 supports 2,4 GHz Wifi and WPA/WPA2 encryption.

 The Crypto-Ticker is working with the API from api.mcmoe.de (public release soon).
 You have to get your own API key there and save that key in the coinobject.py file.
 If you just want a testaccount or have any question regarding the api, please contact support@mcmoe.de.